RenderKit/ospray/README.md

 shadows when the renderer uses stochastic sampling (like the [path tracer](#path-tracer)).

-#### Spot Light
+#### Spotlight

-The spot light is a light emitting into a cone of directions.
+The spotlight is a light emitting into a cone of directions.
 It is created by passing the type string “`spot`” to `ospNewLight3`.
-In addition to the [general parameters](#lights) understood by all lights the spot light supports the special parameters listed in the table.
+In addition to the [general parameters](#lights) understood by all lights the spotlight supports the special parameters listed in the table.

 <table style="width:97%;">
-<caption>Special parameters accepted by the spot light.</caption>
+<caption>Special parameters accepted by the spotlight.</caption>
 <colgroup>
 <col style="width: 14%" />
 <col style="width: 21%" />